Written by Stalac-Tate

 He hauled the lead to Green Bay, Chicago, and Galena to be sold.
 “The discovery of lead in the upper Mississippi valley, in the region of which Galena is now the heart, created an excitement among the settlers of the Mississippi valley and produced a rush for the new mining district quite parallel to the California excitement of 1849,” wrote J.R.
 Brigham, Ebenezer’s nephew, in 1877.

 You may be asking what any of this has to do with the state of Wisconsin and its nickname.
 Well, the lead mining history is the reason behind Wisconsin’s first nickname, “The Badger State”.
+It is the start of the history of Wisconsin.
 The lead miners in southwest Wisconsin during the 1820s and 1830s didn’t make time to construct homes.
 Instead, they burrowed holes into hillsides and nicknamed each other “badgers”.
 Today, there are badgers on the Wisconsin State Flag, in the Wisconsin State Capitol, and on the Wisconsin State Seal.
 Wisconsin has embraced the Badger nickname with pride.
 And here at Cave of the Mounds, we still talk about Ebenezer Brigham who owned this land for decades before the cave was discovered and by none other than his grand-nephew.